Workin' Moms: Availability

-In Canada, the series airs on CBC, and new episodes are released on CBC Gem the day after an episode is first broadcast.
-Seasons are available to stream on Netflix worldwide.
+In Canada, the series aired on the CBC, and new episodes are released on CBC Gem the day after an episode was first broadcast during its run.
+All seasons are available to stream on Netflix worldwide, including the United States.

 Awards and recognition

 In 2018 and 2019 the show was nominated for the International Emmy Award for Best Comedy Series.

-In 2019, the show received 9 Canadian Screen Award nominations including Best Comedy Series and Best Actress for both show creator Catherine Reitman and Dani Kind.
+In 2019, the show received 9 Canadian Screen Award nominations at the 7th Canadian Screen Awards, including Best Comedy Series and Best Actress for both show creator Catherine Reitman and Dani Kind.
 Reitman also received a nomination for Best Direction (for the episode “2005”), while Jann Arden, Amanda Brugel, and Peter Keleghan received recognition for Best Supporting or Guest Actor/Actress.

-For the Canadian Screen Awards 2021, the show received a nomination for Best Comedy Series.
+For the 9th Canadian Screen Awards in 2021, the show received a nomination for Best Comedy Series.
 Sarah McVie and Juno Rinaldi were both nominated for Best Supporting Actress, Comedy.
 Ryan Belleville and Peter Keleghan received Best Supporting Actor, Comedy nominations - while Colin Mochrie received a nomination for Best Guest Performance, Comedy.
 Catherine Reitman received a Best Direction, Comedy nomination, Kristin Fieldhouse a Best Photography, Comedy nomination and Marianna Khoury a Best Picture Editing, Comedy nomination.
 Both Dani Kind and Reitman were once again nominated for Best Lead Actress, Comedy.

 Reception

 On Rotten Tomatoes, season 1 has an approval rating of 77% based on reviews from 13 critics.

 John Doyle of The Globe and Mail, wrote that the show "reeks of entitlement and privilege."
 Doyle further expressed sympathy for working mothers but not the show saying "The moms represent only a very specific, urban-bourgeois type.
 Their troubles are tiny, they live in luxury and their only contact with anything approaching the reality of contemporary life is via their nannies."

-While Brad Oswald of the Winnipeg Free Press wrote that the show "demonstrates a deft ability to deliver punchlines while at the same time confronting the realities of 21st-century motherhood."
+Brad Oswald of the Winnipeg Free Press wrote that the show "demonstrates a deft ability to deliver punchlines while at the same time confronting the realities of 21st-century motherhood."

 Regarding the show's fifth season, Cristina Iskander of Tell-Tale TV noted that "as a whole, Workin’ Moms Season 5 is a solid addition to the series... it maintains the general irreverence it’s become known for over the years while allowing for a more serious and somber tone than it’s traditionally had before."